d-mahard/wine-bar-monokai/README.md

 - **Optimized for Languages:** while this theme works well with various programming languages, it is particularly optimized for TypeScript and C#, ensuring a smooth and enjoyable coding experience

-- **Git-related extensions compatibility:** includes customized colors for GitLens and GitHub PR Extension
+- **extensions compatibility:** includes customized colors for GitLens, ErrorLens, Copilot, and GitHub PR Extension

 ## Samples